h4cc/awesome-elixir/CONTRIBUTING.md

 * End all descriptions with a full stop/period.
 * Check your spelling and grammar.
 * New categories, or improvements to the existing categorisation are welcome.
+* Category names have to be alphabetically sorted from a-z.
+* Entry names inside Categories have to be alphabetically sorted from a-z.

 Thank you for your suggestions!